imagej/imagej.github.io/pages/Downloading_and_Building_Fiji_From_Source.md

 at https://github.com/fiji/Time_Lapse.

-If in doubt about the location of the repository, just call {% include bc content='Plugins | Debug | System Information' %} and find the section corresponding to the file in question.
+If in doubt about the location of the repository, just call {% include bc content='Plugins | Debug | System Information'%} and find the section corresponding to the file in question.

 Once the developer has identified which plugin or library she wants to modify or develop further, it is very easy to build and contribute by